Jayson Tatum NBA Playoffs Player Props: Celtics vs. Hawks

 - This season, he's accounted for 18.3% of his team's three-pointers made, averaging 3.2 per game.

-- Tatum's opponents, the Hawks, have a middling offensive tempo, ranking 10th in the NBA with 102.9 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.
+- Tatum's opponents, the Hawks, have a neutral offensive tempo, averaging 102.9 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- Allowing 118.1 points per game, the Hawks are the 25th-ranked squad in the league on defense.
+- On defense, the Hawks have allowed 118.1 points per game, which is 25th-best in the NBA.

-- On the boards, the Hawks are ranked 19th in the league, giving up 44.1 rebounds per game.
+- The Hawks allow 44.1 rebounds per game, ranking 19th in the league.

-- Giving up 26 assists per game, the Hawks are the 22nd-ranked team in the league.
+- Looking at assists, the Hawks have given up 26 per game, 22nd in the NBA.

-- Allowing 11.9 made 3-pointers per contest, the Hawks are the eighth-ranked squad in the NBA.
+- The Hawks are the eighth-ranked team in the NBA at allowing threes, conceding 11.9 made 3-pointers per game.

 Jayson Tatum vs. the Hawks